 If ever there was a tricky colour to work with in the home it would be lavender.
 So subsumed is this hue in negative associations — think musty old ladies, little bags of scent and crimpolene nighties — it is often over-looked, and therefore under-loved.
-And yet personally I think this is a shame.
-Tis not the fault of the hue; it’s all in the shade and application.
+And yet personally I think this is a terrible shame.
+Tis not the fault of the hue; it’s all about the exact density of the shade and the application.

 - Working lavender with most other colours is a question of matching the shades.
 By this I mean the degree of grey, pink, yellow or blue tones within the respective colours.
 If these are the same, then the colours will go.
 It can make for slightly unusual combinations, but ones that I think are really rather wonderful.
 Think contemporary retro: lavender with tea rose, celadon or pale blue.

 - It also works well with itself!
-In other words adjacent shades of lighter or darker lavender.
+In other words adjacent shades of slightly lighter, or darker, lavender.
 In my own home I’ve used Farrow & Ball’s Brassica adjacent to Calluna (which it refers to as “a tranquil lilac”) sat next to Peignoir (a “romantic grey/pink”)!

 - Navy!
 Lavender works particularly well with Navy.
 Something about the crispness and strictness of it sharpens the lavender, and gives it added edge.